Solarite

 Scoped Styles

-Solarite provides a powerful scoped styling system that allows components to define styles that apply only to themselves and their children, while still inheriting styles from the rest of the document.
+Solarite provides a powerful scoped styling system that allows components to define styles that apply only to themselves and their children, while not using Shadow DOM so that styles are inhereted from the rest of the document.

 When you include a <style> element in your component template, Solarite automatically scopes those styles to your component instance.
-This prevents style leakage and conflicts with other components or the main document.
+This prevents style leakage and conflicts with other elements.

-1. It adds a unique data-style attribute to the root element with an incrementing data-style attribute for each component instance
+1. A unique data-style attribute to the root element with an incrementing data-style attribute for each component instance

 Child Components